Stacey Schepens Niemiec PhD, OTR/L

 Download Curriculum Vitae

-Research Assistant Professor Stacey Schepens Niemiec is an expert on the interrelationships between activity, mobility, chronic conditions and falls in older adults.
+Assistant Professor of Research Stacey Schepens Niemiec is an expert on the interrelationships between activity, mobility, chronic conditions and falls in older adults.
 She holds a K12 research award from the Rehabilitation Research Career Development program funded by the National Center for Medical Rehabilitation Research and the National Institute of Neurological Disorders.
 Dr. Schepens Niemiec completed postdoctoral fellowships at USC and the University of Michigan.

 Postdoctoral Fellowship in Occupational Science and Occupational Therapy